 There are a total of four School Resource Officers working within Warsaw Community Schools.

 Since 1988, D.A.R.E.
 (Drug Abuse Resistance Education) has been taught in the Warsaw Community School Corporation.
-Two school resource officers (S.R.O.’s) are assigned full-time to the program in the elementary schools.
+Two school resource officers (S.R.O.’s) are assigned to the program in the elementary schools.

 Aside from the D.A.R.E officers, two more S.R.O.'s serve at both Warsaw middle schools and Warsaw Community High School.
 They are on campus daily and available to handle all calls for service at the school.